 Uncles and Aunts at Large: Provides supportive services to parent and children living in single parent families, including parent support group, adolescent girls group, group activities and one one one mentor matches.

-WIN House: Womens shelter for women with or without children, who are fleeing abusive relationships.
+WIN House: For women with or without children, who are fleeing abusive relationships.

 Wings of Providence: Provides safe, secure long-term housing for women and children leaving family violence.
 The residents participate in an intense counselling program.